Summer Pruning for Herbs

 Bronze Fennel seems to stay more compact than the green type.

-Taking some time now to prune and rejuvenate your herbs will give you a healthier and more productive plant in the fall as the days shorten and cool down.
-Don’t stress yourself in the heat.
-Take breaks to enjoy your herbal teas in the shade when you are outdoors.
+Taking some time in the summer to prune and rejuvenate your herbs will give you healthier and more productive plants as the season continues and on into the fall.
+Remember, don’t stress yourself in the heat.
+Take breaks.
+Enjoy some herbal iced tea and take in the plants.

 QUOTE FOR THE MONTH